VisTrails/VisTrails/doc/usersguide/getting_started.rst

 The Center Widget
 ^^^^^^^^^^^^^^^^^

 The center widget is somewhat larger than the side panels as it is intended to be the main workspace.
 It displays the following views: ``Pipeline``, ``History``, ``Search``- Query, ``Search`` - Results, Visual Diff results, ``Explore``, ``Provenance``, and ``Mashup``.
 By default, one view is shown.
 To open an additional view, type CTRL-t to create a new tab.
 The new tab starts out in the ``Pipeline`` view, but you are free to change it to any of the other views.
 Note that the tabs from only one vistrail are displayed at a time.
-When you switch to a different vistrail, the other vistrails set of open tabs are displayed.
+When you switch to a different vistrail, the other vistrail's set of open tabs are displayed.

 If you would like to see views from more than one vistrail at a time, you may do this by right-clicking on the vistrail (listed in ``Current Vistrails`` of the ``Workspace`` view), and selecting the option to open in a new window.
 The side palettes will stay with the original window, but can be moved to the current window by selecting ``Dock Palettes`` from the ``Views`` menu.

+If you would like to see more than one view from the same vistrail, double-click the title of the view to detach it.
+It is not possible to reattach the view, so once you are finished with the detached view, you may close it.

 .. _sec-start-file: